I wrote this writing in response to a specific interview for a management magazine:

 Value ladder in marketing activities

 Does the marketing team in your company move in the right direction?
-Basically, for a CEO with a specialized knowledge other than marketing, what criteria are there to ensure that the marketing team is entitled to receive salary and rewards, or that the team must have modification programs? (we do not currently talk about punishment and threat, because before changing and modification, there is no time for punishment in the organization!)
-Regardless of the quality of marketing activities, there is the question of whether marketing activities are in the true sense?
+Basically, for a CEO with a specialized knowledge other than marketing, what criteria are there to assess the marketing efforts? how can a CEO ensure that the marketing team is entitled to receive salary and rewards?
+Does the team must have modification programs?

 - Understanding customer needs